 We found 5 ear, nose and throat specialists who accept Medicare near New Hartford, NY.

-Dr. Fayez Chahfe, who practices in Utica, NY, is a medical specialist in otolaryngology (ear, nose, and throat).
-Dr. Chahfe has received a 3.0 out of 5 star rating by his patients.
+Dr. Fayez Chahfe is a medical specialist in otolaryngology (ear, nose, and throat).
+Dr. Chahfe studied medicine at the University of Sherbrooke Faculty of Medicine and Health Sciences.
+His patients gave him an average rating of 3.0 out of 5 stars.
 He is an in-network provider for Child Health Plus, Family Health Plus, Medicaid, and more.
-He graduated from the University of Sherbrooke Faculty of Medicine and Health Sciences.
-He is affiliated with St. Elizabeth Medical Center.
+Dr. Chahfe is affiliated with St. Elizabeth Medical Center.

 Conditions / Treatments